DC lawsuit challenges Trump's National Guard deployment as a forced 'military occupation'

 Several GOP-led states have added National Guard troops to the ranks of those patrolling the streets and neighborhoods of the nation's capital.

-Schwalb's filing contends the deployment also violates the Home Rule Act, signed by President Richard Nixon in 1973, and wrongly asserts federal control over units from other states.
+Schwalb's filing contends the deployment also violates Washington's Home Rule Act, signed by President Richard Nixon in 1973, and wrongly asserts federal control over units from other states.

 The lawsuit is the second from Schwalb — whose office is separate from Washington's federal U.S. attorney, a presidential appointee — against the Trump administration since Trump asserted control over the city's police department and sent in the Guard.
 Those actions have been with protests from some residents.